 Occurring across all of the previously mentioned land use/land cover categories are steep slopes.
 The benefit of mapping steep slopes lies in the ability to catalog topographic trends and to use that information in making informed land use decisions.

 According to Map 18: Slope Categories in Sussex County, the most striking occurrence of steep slopes is along Kittatinny Mountain, and along the escarpment of Sparta, Hamburg and Wawayanda Mountains.
 A third area of steep slopes occurs throughout the Pochuck Mountain area of northwest Vernon Township.
 In these areas slopes exceed 25%, indicating a rapid elevation change over a short distance.

-Moderate slopes of 15% to 25% are less predictable throughout the county.
-The soils of these areas are less susceptable to erosion and have a lesser impact on stormwater flows.
+Slopes of 15% to 25% are less predictable throughout the county.
 They occur more frequently in the county's eastern, northern and western areas, but are found throughout Sussex County.